 As with all surgical procedures, there are of course risks, but breast enlargement and augmentation has become so advanced in recent decades that complications are few and far between.

 A main concern for patients is the chance of their implants leaking; the implants we use have been carefully chosen by our experienced team according to the latest developments in the technology.
 This reduces the likelihood of silicone leakage which occurs in less than 10% of patients.
 Tell-tale signs are pain within the breast and sometimes the implant can feel hard.
 However, leakage is usually contained within the fibrous capsule that the body forms around the implants and rarely escapes into the body.
-Treatment may be needed to rectify the issue and in certain cases removal of the implant may be necessary.
+Treatment may be needed to rectify the issue and in certain cases removal and exchange of the implant may be necessary.